[email protected] Newsletter Feedback Form

 Understanding Islamist Extremism in Southeast Asia

-Dr Kumar Ramakrishna Associate Professor; and Provost’s Chair in National Security Studies and Associate Dean; Head of International Centre for Political Violence and Terrorism Research; and Research Adviser to National Security Studies Programme
+Dr Kumar Ramakrishna Professor of National Security Studies; and Provost’s Chair in National Security Studies and Associate Dean; Head of International Centre for Political Violence and Terrorism Research; and Research Adviser to National Security Studies Programme

 Dr Kumar Ramakrishna

 This book project seeks to examine how selected individuals in four Southeast Asian countries: Malaysia, Singapore, the Philippines, and Indonesia, became radicalised into Islamist extremism.
 The study will first unpack the various characteristics of religious extremism, showing how it is an acute form of fundamentalism, before analysing the specific phenomenon of Islamist extremism and how it plays out in the four countries mentioned.
 Recommendations for coping with Islamist extremist ideology across the four countries will be the subject of the final chapter.

 |Theme:||Country and Region Studies / Religion in Contemporary Society / Terrorism Studies|